CHB61/multi_select_flutter/README.md

 To store the selected values, you can use the `onConfirm` parameter.
 You could also use `onSelectionChanged` for this.

 By default these widgets render a MultiSelectChipDisplay below the field.
-This can be overridden with the `chipDisplay` parameter or removed completely by using `chipDisplay: MultiSelectChipDisplay(items: [])`.
+This can be overridden with the `chipDisplay` parameter or removed completely by using `chipDisplay: MultiSelectChipDisplay.none()`.

 ```dart
 MultiSelectDialogField(